brightmachine/object-proxy/README.md

 ## What is Rapper?

-A utility for creating a simple facade-type-thing, with calls to your object being forwarded to a target object by default.
+This trait can help with writing facades where you want some methods to forward on to a target object or to create a proxy class, for example if you don't want to reference vendor code from within your domain.

 ## Requirements